 Breast Reconstruction with Flaps

 Natural breast reconstruction or "flap" procedures are becoming more popular as patients decide synthetic implants are not for them.
-There are two types of tissue flaps used in breast reconstruction: pedicled flaps, which stay connected to the original blood supply, and free flaps require microsurgery to create a new blood supply.
+There are two types of tissue flaps used in this procedure: pedicled flaps, which stay connected to the original blood supply, and free flaps require microsurgery to create a new blood supply.

-Superior Gluteal Artery Perforator (SGAP) Flap: The SGAP flap moves tissue from the buttock and hip area to the newly reconstructed breast.
+Superior Gluteal Artery Perforator (SGAP) Flap: The SGAP flap moves tissue from the buttock and hip area to perform the procedure.
 Using microsurgery, blood vessels from the perforator flap are then connected to the internal mammary vessels on the chest.
 The SGAP technique may be appropriate for any mastectomy patient, and is often recommended for those who exhibit defects resulting from previous breast surgery.
 This procedure provides very acceptable aesthetic contour at the buttock donor site.

 Superficial Inferior Epigastric Artery (SIEA) Flap: The SIEA flap is an alternative to the DIEP flap, and also involves the transfer of skin and fatty tissue from the abdomen to one or both breasts.
 The SIEA technique does not harvest abdominal muscle, so it can preserve abdominal strength and contour and minimize downtime after the procedure.

 Transverse Rectus Abdominus Musculocutaneous (TRAM) Flap: The TRAM flap is a method that moves muscle, skin, and fat from the abdomen to the new breast.
 Candidates for TRAM flap include patients who have the desire or need their breasts reconstructed with their own tissues but are not good candidates for free-flap reconstruction.